COSC-499-W2025/capstone-project-team-11/README.md

 5. File statistics (largest, smallest, newest, oldest) are correctly reported based on file size and modification time.

 This ensures that the directory scanning utility behaves as expected in real-world scenarios, catches regressions, and provides confidence in file handling logic.

+#### config_test.py Breakdown:
+Unit test suite for config.py and its integration with scan.py using tempfile-based directories so tests are isolated and filesystem-safe.
+There are 6 unit tests within config_test.py:

+Config.py Function Tests
+1. Tests that loading a non-existent config file returns the default scan settings.
+2. Tests that saving a config and then loading it is functional (also verify formatting of file_type).
+3. Tests that if the config file contains invalid JSON, load_config should fall back to the default scan settings.
+4. Tests that merge_settings should let explicit arguments override values from the saved config.

+scan.py Integration Tests:

+5. Tests that when arguments are omitted, run_with_saved_settings should use the saved config values.
+6. Tests that explicit arguments passed to run_with_saved_settings should override the saved config values.

+These unit tests serve us during development by ensuring the individual components of our larger delivered features continue to be operational as our project scope increases.
+These tests also help us during bug-fixing by pointing us in the right direction by isolating any broken functionalities.

 [test folder](https://github.com/COSC-499-W2025/capstone-project-team-11/tree/main/test)